Degree Offered

 Restrictions

-Students must have been admitted to the WVU RBA degree program in order to submit Portfolios or request Standardized Awards.
+Students must have been admitted to the WVU RBA degree program to submit Portfolios or request Standardized Awards.
 Portfolio credit cannot be used to meet the residency requirement but may be used to meet general education and upper-division requirements.
 Portfolio credit may not duplicate credit already on the student’s transcript, and portfolio credit may not be transferred to other degrees.
 Courses or certifications issued credit via Standardized Award cannot be used as supporting documentation in the Portfolio option.

 Fees